tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/缓存键规则配置_intl_en.md

 A client accessed the resources `www.test.com/abc.jpg?version=1&colour=red` and `www.test.com/abc.JPG?version=1&colour=red`, the two requests arrived at the CDN node X, on which the resources are not cached.

-- The origin server will be pulled for the image `abc.jpg`, and the image will be cached on the CDN node X. As Ignore Query String is enabled and **Filter All** is selected, then the URL part `www.test.com/abc.jpg` before "?" will be used as the cache key.
+- The origin server will be pulled for the image `abc.jpg`, and the image will be cached on the CDN node X. As Ignore Query String is enabled and **Filter All** is selected, the URL part `www.test.com/abc.jpg` before "?" will be used as the cache key.
-- The client accessed the resource `www.test.com/abc.JPG?version=1&colour=red`, as the Cache Ignore URL Case is disabled, then the cached resource `www.test.com/abc.jpg` will not be hit, the origin server will be pulled for the image `abc.JPG`, the image will be cached on the CDN node X, and the `www.test.com/abc.JPG` will be used as the cache key.
+- The client accessed the resource `www.test.com/abc.JPG?version=1&colour=red`, and as the Cache Ignore URL Case is disabled, the cached resource `www.test.com/abc.jpg` will not be hit, the origin server will be pulled for the image `abc.JPG`, the image will be cached on the CDN node X, and `www.test.com/abc.JPG` will be used as the cache key.